18F/18f.gsa.gov/_posts/2014-10-21-how-to-run-your-own-3-sprint-agile-workshop.md

+---
-statitle: "How to run your own 3-sprint agile workshop"
+title: "How to run your own 3-sprint agile workshop"
 date: 2014-10-21
 layout: post
 author: